Strategies, research, industry trends — your pulse on the marketplace

 community commerce

-Are you one of the millions of people who viewed the #salmonricebowl recipe video on TikTok — and possibly purchased Itsu’s seaweed thins to make it?
-Or have you bought a jar of Vaseline Original Healing Jelly after watching videos about the #slugging beauty trend?
-If you answered “yes” to any of these questions, you’re definitely embodying the #TikTokMadeMeBuyIt trend — but also showcasing the marketing power of community commerce
+Are you one of the millions of people who has viewed the #AerieREALpositivity video on TikTok — and possibly purchased Aerie clothing to take part in it?
+If yes, you’re definitely embodying the #TikTokMadeMeBuyIt trend — but also showcasing the content marketing power of community commerce

-Community commerce refers to entertaining content on platforms like TikTok, that also happens to feature products and connects viewers to brands.
-Thousands of brands are already benefiting from community commerce.
-So why aren’t you?
+Community commerce, or content commerce, refers to entertaining content on platforms like TikTok, that also happens to feature products and connects viewers to brands.
+Thousands of brands are already benefiting from community commerce and there’s plenty of room for yours to join that list.

-Last year, consumers spent $2.3 billion on TikTok.
-So if you haven’t jumped on the community commerce trend, here’s an overview of what it is, why you should incorporate it into your marketing strategy, and how to do it.
+Last year, consumers spent $6.2 billion on TikTok and it recently became only the 5th app to ever gross $10 billion revenue.
+So if you haven’t jumped on the community commerce trend, here’s an overview of what it is, and why you should incorporate it into your marketing strategy.

 Chapters: